One of the first modifications I made to my Jeep Gladiator was to upgrade the wheels and tires.

 Those of you that know me from my previous automotive exploits know that I had a 900-horsepower Corvette that I used as my grocery getter (okay, maybe I used it for other things too).
 With all that power, traction obviously mattered a lot, and since Nitto always set the bar so high, I exclusively ran their tires on that beast.

-Below is my 8-month review of my Nitto Trail Grappler M/T tires.
+Below is my Nitto Trail Grappler review of 8 months’ usage.

 Nitto Trail Grappler M/T Specs